TPZ-CORE/interiors_ipl/README.md

-# interiors_ipl (I DO NOT OWN THIS SCRIPT)
+# interiors_ipl
-The specified script is made to fix missing interiors in RedM.
+The specified script is made to fix missing interiors in RedM (I DO NOT OWN THIS SCRIPT).

 # Contributions: